mapillary/mapillary_localization/README.md

 Translations for the Mapillary website.
 This repository contains the localization files used for [mapillary.com](http://www.mapillary.com/).

+## We'll be improving the process for contributing translations soon.
+Please hold on submissions.

 ### Contributing

 We hapilly accept pull requests for improvements or new languages.
 Just fork and add your changes.